Getting family to Hidden Falls is more difficult than going solo - by far. But it is also a much more magical experience. |

 Luckily no trolls seemed to take special notice of her.
 Maybe they knew they couldn't eat anything so cute and friendly.
 The 15-month-old girl had been greeting most people we passed through the day on the busy lower trail with a wave, a grin and the word "Hi."
 And if you haven't seen her smile, you don't know what you were missing.

-the horse trail leading from Jenny Lake to
+Our 4-year-old son enjoys the view from the horse trail leading from Jenny Lake to Hidden Falls in Grand Teton National Park. |

 In the forest, the map wielder made sure we were still on course.